- Manufacturing in Mexico

 Susana has more than 47 years’ experience in the Shelter and Maquiladora industry.
 Over her career, she has held positions in human resources, operations, import/export, industrial park management, plant management, and lean coach.
 She has personally been involved in the start-up and management of more than 40 companies in Mexico.
 She holds a B.S. in Physics and Mathematics from the Universidad Autonoma de Mexico and a M.S. in Systems Administration from Universidad Iberoamericana.
 Susana is a certified Black Belt in Lean-Six Sigma.

-Human resources is at the core of what we do, talent is our most valuable asset.
+Human resources is at the core of what we do.
+Talent is our most valuable asset.
 We go to great lengths to assist clients in understanding the cultural norms of Mexico, the labor market and how to best motivate employees.
 Whether on-site or in our office, our experienced human resources team assists clients in creating a harmonious work environment where collaboration and employee satisfaction can thrive.

 TACNA takes the lead in complying with complex regulations of US and Mexican customs.
 Commercial crossing invoices are prepared by TACNA import/export coordinators based on data inputs from the client.
 Coordinators schedule freight with CTPAT certified carriers to ensure that goods arrive on time to their final destination.
 Crossing the border requires the simultaneous coordination of regulatory elements in both the US and Mexico.

 The inventory control department manages Mexican required regulatory reporting of inventory balances for IMMEX companies with Mexican customs.
 TACNA monitors the details of daily, monthly and annual compliance allowing clients to focus on their operations.
-Coordinators review and tag assets on site for tracking and control purposes.
+Coordinators review and tag assets on-site for tracking and control purposes.
 Clients retain title to inventory and fixed assets exported to Mexico.

-Similar to highly developed countries in the world, Mexico has complex regulatory rules in the areas of environmental compliance, health of its people and safety in the workplace.
+Similar to highly developed countries in the world, Mexico has complex regulatory rules in the areas of environmental compliance, health of its people, and safety in the workplace.
 It is important for companies to understand and comply with the country’s regulations.
 TACNA will only work with responsible companies that have an attitude of compliance in environmental, health and safety.
-Our team of experts take the lead in obtaining required permits, operating licences, performing workplace environment studies and conducting workplace safety training.
+Our team of experts take the lead in obtaining required permits, operating licenses, performing workplace environment studies and conducting workplace safety training.

 Compliance is at the core of what we do.
 Mexico is at least as regulatory complex as developed nations, if not more so.
 Our objective is to administer our clients’ business in Mexico ethically in conformity with laws and regulations.
 We operate behind the scenes to minimize the legal and regulatory complexities of Mexico for our clients.
-We maintain positive person relationships with top levels of government at agency, city, state and federal levels.
+We maintain positive personal relationships with top levels of government at agency, city, state and federal levels.

 TACNA provides its clients access to its U.S. cross-docking facility for southbound consolidation of packages and northbound freight forwarding of finished goods.
-Clients ship raw materials or equipment to TACNA’s warehouse by full trailer, LTL, or parcel.
-Clients can determine the frequency of consolidation to Mexico, controlling the timing of exports through TACNA’s warehouse portal.
-Whether shipping multiple loads daily or only once per week our service saves clients in storage, handling, freight forwarding and brokerage fees.
+Clients can ship raw materials or equipment to TACNA’s warehouse by full trailer, LTL, or parcel.
+Clients determine the frequency of consolidation to Mexico, controlling the timing of exports through TACNA’s warehouse portal.
+Whether shipping multiple loads daily or only once per week, our service saves clients in storage, handling, freight forwarding and brokerage fees.